-We have to take action when unreasonable behaviour impairs the functioning of our office.
+We must act when unreasonable behaviour impairs the functioning of our office.

 We aim to do this in a way that allows a service user to legitimately pursue any issue they so wish to.
-We will try to ensure that any action we take is the minimum required to solve the problem, taking into account relevant personal circumstances including the seriousness of the issue and the needs of the service user.
+We will try to ensure that any action we take is the minimum required to solve the problem, considering relevant personal circumstances including the seriousness of the issue and the needs of the service user.